c64cryptoboy/ChiptuneSAK/docs/goattracker.rst

 GoatTracker (and GoatTracker Stereo)
 ************************************

 `GoatTracker <https://cadaver.github.io/>`_ is a tracker for C64/C128 that runs on modern hardware.
 Songs can be developed on modern computers and then moved to the retro machines to play the music.
-GoatTracker allows control of all of the SID chip's capapbilities.
+GoatTracker allows control of many of the SID chip's capapbilities.

 GoatTracker in ChiptuneSAK
 ++++++++++++++++++++++++++